 The indispensability requirement is a high threshold: the input must be essential for a commercially viable business to compete on the downstream market.
-The test is whether there are 'technical, legal or economic obstacles capable of making it impossible or at least unreasonably difficult' to create alternatives, or to create them within a reasonable time frame (Bronner, IMS Health, European Night Services).
+The test is whether there are 'technical, legal or economic obstacles capable of making it impossible or at least unreasonably difficult' to compete without access to the input (Bronner, IMS Health, European Night Services).

 If there are 'less advantageous' alternatives, that means the input is not indispensable.
 For example, in Bronner, access to Mediaprint's (a newspaper distributor's) delivery network was not indispensable because Bronner could have used kiosks, shops and post.
 Mediaprint's refusal to grant access was therefore not abusive.

-For this reason, past essential facilities cases typically involve statefunded natural monopolies such as ports (Case IV/34.689 Sea Containers v Stena Sealink), airport facilities (Case IV/35.613 Alpha Flight Services/ Aéroports de Paris), or gas pipelines (Case IV/32.318 London European - Sabena, 4 November 1988), or essential inputs for downstream products like basic chemicals (Joined Cases 6/73 to 7/73 Commercial Solvents ECLI:EU:C:1974:18) or interoperability information (Microsoft).
+For this reason, past essential facilities cases have typically involved state-funded natural monopolies such as ports (Case IV/34.689 Sea Containers v Stena Sealink), airport facilities (Case IV/35.613 Alpha Flight Services/Aéroports de Paris), or gas pipelines (Case IV/32.318 London European - Sabena, 4 November 1988), essential inputs for downstream products like basic chemicals (Joined Cases 6/73 to 7/73 Commercial Solvents ECLI:EU:C:1974:18), or interoperability information (Microsoft).